justanotherlad/Wolfram-Research-Diary/Day8.md

 > Implemented representation of power towers in level-index arithmetic form in python.
 Trying to do that now in Mathematica (1.43am)

+> Finished implementing it in the Wolfram Language (3.32am)

 &nbsp;
 > ###### [Next Day](Day9.md)